frappe/frappe_io/frappe_io/www/new-docs/tutorial-refurbished/index.md

 - `modified`: Time when record was last modified
 - `modified_by`: User who last modified this record
 - `owner`: User who created the record
+- `docstatus`: Document Status(docstatus) is a standard field in all doctypes (0 - draft, 1 - submitted, 2- cancelled).0 is set to be default.

 We will discuss other fields later in the tutorial.